Suprawii/ocpp-secure-simulation/README.md

 - **Certificates**: All TLS certificates are generated locally for simulation using the provided script.
 In production, use a secure CA and manage private keys carefully.
 - **Authentication**: The charge point authenticates to the CSMS using both mutual TLS and HTTP Basic Auth.
+- **Fernet Key:** : The Fernet key is used for symmetric encryption (e.g., for passwords).
+Store it securely and do not share or commit it.
 - **Configuration**: Adjust configuration files (e.g., `config.ini`) as needed for your environment.